 Kulak's Woodshed on La...

-Please send an email to the artist/s during the show to: kulakswebcast@y ahoo.com Having trouble viewing on a Mac desktop, ?
+All tips are forwarded to the artists.
+Please participate.
+Thanks.
+Please send an email to the artist/s during the show to: kulakswebcast@y ahoo.com Having trouble viewing on a Mac desktop?
 Try using Firefox.
-Sample video of past shows at https://www.youtube.com/watch?v=Pyxn_XUdwFA Kulak’s Woodshed is a live music venue and multi-camera broad cast standard HD recording studio with Pro Tools multi-track audio.
+Sample video of past shows at http://youtube.com/watch?v=Pyxn_XUdwFA Kulak’s Woodshed is a live music venue and multi-camera broad cast standard HD recording studio with Pro Tools multi-track audio.
 All shows are webcast live with chairs and couches for 49 people.
 Created by Paul Kulak in 1999 for the promotion and celebration of singer songwriters, it evolved into a community labor of love, run by skilled volunteers and supported by audience donations.
 Everyone is welcome, all ages, and music styles.
 Artists range from beginners to Grammy winners.
 On-going music, TV, audio production workshops and classes.
 Self serve snacks, soft drinks, tea, and coffee available.
 Pet friendly.
 No alcohol permitted.
-Kulak’s Woodshed 5230 1/2 Laurel Canyon Blvd.
+Kulak’s Woodshed www.kulakswoodshed.com 5230 1/2 Laurel Canyon Blvd.
 North Hollywood, CA 91607 818-766-9913

 Aces & Eights Classic ...